Magnetic Resonance Imaging

 • Difficulty with speech or swallowing

-• Memory problems or changes in behaviour
+• Memory problems or changes in behavior

 • Seizures without a known cause